 But don’t worry — we can turn that waste into energy.

 We do this by sending waste to a special energy from waste facility which will burn any non-recyclables down to ash.
 Heat and electricity are harnessed during the incineration process and fed into the national grid.
 As for the ash, this is compacted into aggregate and building materials.

-As you’ve seen, there are tons of ways in which energy can be harnessed through natural means.
+As you’ve seen, renewable energy production is possible via a number of different ways in which energy can be harnessed through natural means.
 We don’t need to drill into our oceans or contribute to deforestation to create power.

 This is why First Mile have partnered with Octopus Energy, a leading green energy company, to provide First Mile Energy to businesses.
 Find out more here.

 Additionally we already our fleet of electric vehicles and our sorting facility, affectionately known as The Sacktory, also run off 100% green energy.
 If we want businesses to go green — we need to lead by example.
 You can read more about this here.